You talked. We listened.

 Proposed ethics certificate

-Work to scope this would form part of the next phase of the review.
+Work to scope this would form part of the implementation phase of the review.
 Ethical practice is extremely important for all OSH professionals in ensuring public trust and upholding the reputation of the profession.
 We are looking to make this a requirement for our Chartered Members and Chartered Fellows in particular, as we expect them to lead the profession by demonstrating the highest standards of professional conduct at work and in their dealings with the public.
-If the grades are approved, more information will be developed as we start to shape and build the new processes.
+More information will be developed as we start to shape and build the new processes.

 As mentioned above, we have not developed this yet.
 We envisage that it would be part of your CPD package at no additional charge but cannot confirm that yet.
 As soon as we have more information, we will share it with members.

 No. However, we are currently reviewing all IOSH-accredited qualifications, as part of our WORK 2022 strategy.
-If changes to grades are approved, we’ll need to map qualifications to the new grades, to ensure they’re aligned.
+Now the membership structure has been agreed, we’ll need to map qualifications to the new grades, to ensure they’re aligned.
 If any gaps are identified, we would support enrolled learners through a transition plan to help them meet the new requirement for Chartered within the 12-month grace period from the date on which the new grades are implemented.
 In the meantime, we would also work with the relevant accredited partner to align the qualification for the future.

 Yes.
 So, if you’re studying a course aligned with your level of membership, don’t stop!
 As mentioned above, we are currently reviewing all accredited qualifications, but no member will be penalised.

 We currently recognise international qualifications as entry points to membership, as our accredited education partners are based all over the world.
-If there is a call for additional qualifications to be recognised, this will be looked at as part of the implementation phase of this project.
+If there is a call for additional qualifications to be recognised, this will be looked at as part of the implementation phase of the membership grades review.

 General questions about membership

 We don’t know yet.
-Once we know the likely impact of any potential changes to the membership structure resulting from the consultation process, we will look at our pricing strategy to see if changes need to be made.
+During the implementation phase, we will look at our pricing strategy to see if changes need to be made.
 This decision is made by our Board of Trustees.
-Our main concern is to ensure that our membership fees provide value for money, no matter what type of member you are.
-For instance, we have been asked by members at recent AGM and Council meetings to review whether our pricing strategy could be differentiated to members in emerging economies as current fee levels are prohibitively high.
+Their main concern is to ensure that our membership fees provide value for money, no matter what type of member you are.
+For instance, in the past year, we have been asked by members and Councillors to review whether our pricing strategy could be differentiated to members in emerging economies as current fee levels are prohibitively high.
 The Board will look at this and member benefits as part of the next annual fee review.

 The final vote

-In accordance with IOSH Byelaws, all Corporate members are entitled to vote i.e. Chartered Members, Chartered Fellows, Retired Members and Retired Fellows.
+All Corporate members are entitled* to vote.
+For the sake of clarity, Corporate Members are Chartered Members, Chartered Fellows, Retired Members and Retired Fellows.
 The latter two categories of members are former Chartered Members and Chartered Fellows who have retired from health and safety practice and who are no longer undertaking CPD.

 The review and consultation process

 Nothing is changing yet.
-If changes are approved at the AGM and subsequently by Privy Council, the new membership grade structure would be implemented in Spring 2021.
+The membership structure has been approved by the Board of Trustees, and both it and Council have approved the Regulation changes required to adopt the new structure.
+The penultimate piece of governance is for Corporate Members to vote on a Special Resolution concerning the knock-on changes from this approval that are required within IOSH’s Byelaws.
+If changes are approved at the AGM and then, finally, by Privy Council, the new membership grade structure would be implemented in Spring 2021.
 There would be a grace period of 12 months, to allow members who don’t immediately meet the required standard for their grade to work through a personal transition plan.

-The final proposed membership structure is subject to scrutiny and approval in stages.
-Please refer to the timeline on this web page for more information on this.
+The final proposed membership structure has been subject to scrutiny and approval in stages.
+Please refer to the timeline which can be accessed via the link in the page above these FAQs.